DeepakMohanSingh/movie360/README.md

 ## Live

 [Try](https://deepakmohansingh.github.io/movie360/) the hosted application live (I am using a free API key and hence, if the results fail, that means the users have already reached 1000 hits in a month).
-If you want it to try it with your API key and play with the application, follow the below steps.
+If you want to try it with your API key and play with the application, follow the below steps.

 ## Getting Started